lucydot/ChooChoo/paper/paper.md

 ![A diagram\label{fig:setup}](setup.png)

 Once setup is complete, students can generate their own personalised checklists by raising a Github Issue.
 In addition, students and instructors can use ChooChoo commands in the issue comments to monitor class progress, propose new self-assessment questions and generate personalised question sets.
-For more detailed information about setup and usage please see the [ChooChoo documentation](https://lucydot.github.io/ChooChoo/)
+For more detailed information about setup and usage please see the [ChooChoo documentation](https://lucydot.github.io/ChooChoo/).

-Contributing to the package. sharing your repos.
+ChooChoo has been used to teach first and second year undergraduate students on the physics degree programme at Northumbria University (UK).
+It had particular success as a tool to help second year students re-cap basic computing skills learnt during their first year.
+An example checklist from this course can be found in [ChooChoo examples](https://github.com/lucydot/ChooChoo/examples/python_novice/).

-My teaching
+Those who adopt ChooChoo for their own teaching are encouraged to share their checklists, question banks and tutorials for others to use and build on.
+Over time, we hope this will form a growing collection of ChooChoo repositories.

 # Acknowledgements

-LDW would like to thank Jeremy Cohen for discussions about the software design, and Ross Pallister for assistance in trialling this tool with students.
+LDW would like to thank Jeremy Cohen for discussions about the software design, and Ross Pallister and Prakriti Kayastha for assistance in trialling this tool with students.

 # References